ILIAS-eLearning/ILIAS/docs/documentation/repository-pattern.md

 to a database and *reads* them from the database if needed.

 In the following example, we want to *write* and *read* objects that contains GeoLocations.
-We call the class for this objects `ilObjGeoLocation` and the class that is used to persist them `ilGeoLocationRepository`.
+We call the class for this objects `ilGeoLocation` and the class that is used to persist them `ilGeoLocationRepository`.

 In this simple example, these operations are written in *SQL* and executed with